EGRP-Supported Health Disparities Research

 The National Cancer Institute (NCI) has targeted the reduction of cancer-related health disparities as an important challenge.
 Health disparities are differences in the incidence, prevalence, mortality, and burden of cancer and related adverse health conditions that exist among specific population groups in the United States.
 These population groups may be characterized by gender, age, ethnicity, education, income, social class, disability, geographic location, or sexual orientation.
 The goal is to understand the causes of health disparities in cancer and develop effective interventions to reduce or eliminate them.

-- Behavioral and Social Science Research on Understanding and Reducing Health Disparities - expires September 8, 2016, unless reissued
+- Leveraging Population-based Cancer Registry Data to Study Health Disparities - expires September 8, 2020, unless reissued

 EGRP joins with other NCI Divisions, Offices, and Centers and other Institutes and Centers at the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.
 View the full list of EGRP FOAs.